Balkåkra Ritual Object

-The Balkåkra Ritual Object is an item from the Bronze Age found in Balkåkra in Sweden in 1847.
+The Balkåkra Ritual Object is an item from the Bronze Age found in Balkåkra, Sweden in 1847.
 Its use and purpose remain unknown.

 History

 The object was found in a bog in Balkåkra socken close to Ystad in Scania, Sweden in 1847.
 It has been dated to c.
 1500 – 1300 BC, i.e. early Nordic Bronze Age.
-A similar item was discovered in 1913 not far from Sopron in Hungary.
-It has been suggested that the object found in Balkåkra may have been imported from present-day Hungary and not produced locally.
+A later date in the Urnfield period, 900-800 BC has also been suggested by other authors.
+A similar item was discovered in 1913 in Haschendorf/Hasfalva in Austria, not far from Sopron in Hungary.
+It has been suggested that the object found in Balkåkra may have been imported from the Danube region or northern Italy and not produced locally.
+A similar miniature object of Nuragic origin was found in Vulci, Italy, together with a Nuragic 'priest' (or priestess) figurine wearing a conical hat.
+The Vulci find has been dated to the 9th century BC but the objects may be significantly older.
+The similarity with the miniature object from Vulci is the basis for the alternative dating of the Balkara object to 900-800 BC.

 Description

 The item consists of a round frame made of bronze perforated with holes and carried by ten wheels.
-A flat and loose bronze plate placed on top of it.
-The plate is decorated with zig-zag patterns.
-The diameter of the plate is 42 cm and is slightly concave.
+A flat and loose bronze disc placed on top of it.
+The disc is decorated with concentric zig-zag patterns.
+The diameter of the disc is 42 cm and is slightly concave.

+The inside of the Haschendorf ritual object is marked with two sets of engraved lines indicating numbers or simple numerals from I to IIIII (I, II, III, IIII, IIIII).
+The same numbers appear on the Balkåkra object where they are marked with dots instead of lines.
+These are thought to represent instructions for assembly of the objects.
+The repeated use of numbers 10, 20 and 30 in the construction of the Balkåkra and Haschendorf objects suggests the use of a ten-digit system (10 side pieces with 10 'wheels', held together by 20 nails with large conical heads, and a ribbon at the top with 10 similar nails and 30 large bosses for decoration, with 30 large circular openings in the side panel).